Your Gate to Europe

 Work changes and workers have to develop new knowledge and adaptation skills.
 Digital platforms have created new forms of collaboration and in the absence of rules these can lead to more unfavorable conditions.
 For this reason, the EU has taken initiatives for greater protection of those workers.

-• Draft Guidelines clarifying the application of EU competition law to collective agreements of solo self-employed people seeking to improve their working conditions.
+• Guidelines clarifying the application of EU competition law to collective agreements of solo self-employed people seeking to improve their working conditions.
 This includes those working through digital labour platforms.

 Picture